Frequently Asked Questions about LivWell Integrated Health

 Does your clinic do Direct Billing?

 Most practitioners offer direct billing for services, and many extended health providers enable the direct billing process.
+If you would like to confirm that your insurance company is one we are able to direct bill to before your appointment, please phone the clinic 604-567-1414.
 If your extended health provider has a maximum eligible amount or they only cover a certain percentage of a service fee then you will be responsible for the outstanding co-pay fee.
 This can be paid by VISA, Mastercard, or Debit at the time of your treatment.

 Is there Parking?